khorben/gbsddialog/README.md

 "Implementation with a desktop window", whereas support for a desktop window is implemented.
 However:

-- A few features of `bsddialog(1)` are still missing, such as `--mixedform`, highlights for text, initial window sizing, and generic buttons.
+- A few features of `bsddialog(1)` are still missing, such as highlights for text, initial window sizing, and generic buttons.
-- Many features of `Xdialog(1)` are still missing.
+- Some features of `Xdialog(1)` are still missing.
 - Depending on the version of Gtk+ installed, some of the API calls used may be considered obsolete during the build.
 (Triggering many compilation warnings)